fiso64/slsk-batchdl/README.md

-  --artist-search                Also try to find track by searching for the artist only --no-diacr-search              Also perform a search without diacritics --no-regex-search <regex>      Also perform a search without a regex pattern --levenshtein-weight <num>     Results are sorted by the distance between the filename
+  --artist-search                Also try to find track by searching for the artist only --no-diacr-search              Also perform a search without diacritics --no-regex-search <regex>      Also perform a search without a regex pattern --yt-dlp                       Use yt-dlp to download tracks that weren't found on
-                                 and track title times the weight (among other things).
-1 means each differing character will downrank the result, 0 disables this part of the sorting algorithm. (default: 0.5) --yt-dlp                       Use yt-dlp to download tracks that weren't found on Soulseek. yt-dlp must be available from the command line.
+                                 Soulseek. yt-dlp must be available from the command line.